gabsona/LSTM-final/README.md

 - different optimizers are used
 - experiment with learning rates
 - classification is done on the results of regression
+- classification is done using KerasClassifier
+- simple NN is used instead of GridSearchCV
 - loss is calculated after each batch not epoch